AdobeDocs/experience-manager-brand-portal.en/help/using/brand-portal-share-collection.md

 ---
 title: Share a collection
-seo-title: Share a collection
-description: Experience Manager Assets Brand Portal Administrators can share and unshare a collection or a smart collection with authorized users.
+description: Learn how Experience Manager Assets Brand Portal Administrators can share and unshare a collection or a smart collection with authorized users.
 Editors can view and share only the collections created by them, shared with them, and public collections.
-seo-description: Experience Manager Assets Brand Portal Administrators can share and unshare a collection or a smart collection with authorized users.
-Editors can view and share only the collections created by them, shared with them, and public collections.
-uuid: 965f39cd-1378-42c1-a58a-01e1bf825aa3
 contentOwner: Vishabh Gupta
 content-type: reference
 topic-tags: sharing
 products: SG_EXPERIENCEMANAGER/Brand_Portal
-discoiquuid: f053013e-5981-419f-927e-b5bb1d47eae2
 exl-id: 29b877f6-4200-4299-9b8d-81d88f4e8221
 ---
 # Share collections {#share-collections}